Trial Swim

 Pre-Trial-Swim Preparation.
 During the training season, in order to prepare for the Trial Swim for a Lake Ontario swim, SSO recommends that the swimmer complete the following training swims:

-• A long continuous swim that is more than half the distance of the proposed swim, which may be done in a pool, and
+A long continuous swim that is more than half the distance of the main marathon swim, which may be done in a pool, and

-• Five open-water swims in a similar body of water to the lake being attempted.
+Five open-water swims in a similar body of water to the main marathon swim lake.
 Each swim should be of about 2 hours duration and include a variety of weather conditions including waves, cold water and night-time.

 The swimmer MUST submit written-and-verified details of adequate preparation and have them approved by the Swim Master PRIOR to the date of the Trial Swim.
 It is recommended that the coach or trainer document these specific swims in the Pre-Trial-Swim Training Log (see Forms).